Jerry Foote Scholarship Fund

 Nevada City, CA 95959

-Audition will take place at Nevada Union High School, with date and times to be assigned by email.
+Audition will take place at (or nearby to) Nevada Union High School, with date, times, and location to be assigned by email.

-The scholarship winner(s) will be notified by email approximately two week after audition and publicly announced at the Nevada County Concert Band’s May 2017 concert.
 The scholarship may be used to fund private music lessons and educational opportunities and/or for college tuition to further the study of music.
-The Jerry Foote Scholarship Committee may contact a private instructor, college, or request additional documentation if there are questions.
+The Jerry Foote Scholarship Committee may contact the recipient’s private instructor, college, or request additional documentation if there are questions.
 Approval of the disbursement is solely at the discretion of the Committee.